atiburzi/NppESPHome-Plugin/README.md

 * **Custom Notepad++ toolbar** – An integrated, customizable toolbar provides direct access to the plugin’s main commands and functions.

+* **Templates for ESPHome Components** – A dockable window displays a customizable list of ESPHome components, allowing for quick insertion into code template blocks and accelerating development.

 * **Extra utilities** – Includes handy non-ESPHome features such as:
     - Opening the official ESPHome web documentation
     - Updating ESPHome to the latest version